linpengcheng/PurefunctionPipelineDataflow/README.md

-The key to the industrialization of the IT industry is to establish a complete standard system like the traditional industry.
+The key to the industrialization of the IT industry is to establish a complete standard system like the traditional industry. software is the pipeline for producing products (data), which is no different from traditional industrial production lines.
+Therefore, the software production method will adopt enterprise management ideas, develop software into something similar to a traditional industrial assembly line, input standardized raw materials (data), output standardized products (data), and store them in a warehouse (database).

-From the perspective of large industrial production theory, standardizing the output products (data) has the following advantages:
+From the perspective of large industrial production theory, standardizing the input raw materials (data) and output products (data) has the following advantages:

 - Fairness
 - Neutrality